cordialgerm/foe_foundry/data/5e_canonical/marilith.md

 ###### Reactions

 ***Parry***.
 The marilith adds 5 to its AC against one melee attack that would hit it.
-To do so, the marilith must see the attacker and be wielding a melee weapon.
+To do so, the marilith must see the attacker and be wielding a melee weapon.</statblock>